The Impact of Deductibles on your Home Insurance

 Crime Deductible

 This is common in situations where the homeowner rents out their home or owns a vacation property.
 These types of situations are at greater risk of burglary and vandalism.
 Therefore, specific coverage for these situations is crucial.
-Not all standard home insurance includes coverage for renting or vacation property.
-The deductible amounts generally range from $2,500 to $10,000.
+Not all standard home insurance includes coverage for a rental or vacation property.

 Earthquake Deductible

 If your property is in a region at risk from earthquakes, then your insurer may insist on a separate deductible payable in the event of earthquake damage.
-They may offer you a choice of deductible that can range from $2,500 to $200,000.
+They may offer you a higher-than-usual choice of deductibles.

-This pertains to claims for glass breakage which is part of your home.
+This pertains to claims for broken windows which is part of your home.
 Some insurers will allow you to eliminate this deductible in exchange for a small increase in your premium.

 Hail Deductible